• Share this on:

 Daniela Schröder, Advisor Fair & Social Responsibility, Naturland

-For companies seeking to export their produce to Europe, being socially responsible is no longer just the right thing to do, but a fundamental necessity of doing business.
-Increasing consumer awareness, regulation and legislation are leading European businesses to undertake stronger due diligence in the social and environmental issues within their international supply chains.
-Having robust social and environmental management systems in place will enable exporter organisations to become the partner of choice for European clients.
-In addition, improved working conditions go hand-in-hand with productivity, quality and efficiency as essential elements of building a profitable, sustainable and resilient business.
+Social responsibility is a fundamental necessity for companies that want to export to Europe.
+With increasing consumer awareness and more regulations, European businesses are strengthening their due diligence on social and environmental issues.
+Robust social and environmental management systems can help exporters become the partner of choice for European clients.
+In addition, improved working conditions go hand-in-hand with productivity, quality and efficiency, helping to build a profitable, sustainable and resilient business.

 Emilie Paradiso